BruceAndyLee/FIFO-transit/README.md

 # FIFO-transit
-# Using fifo OS concept to convey a file from one process to another
+Using FIFO from linux OS to transfer data from one process to another.
+Race conditions addressed in the code.